system76/tech-docs/src/models/README.md

-# Models
+# Introduction

-System76 provides laptops, desktops, servers, and accessories.
+[System76](https://system76.com) provides laptops, desktops, servers, and accessories.
-This documentation includes the following System76 models:
+This book contains technical documentation for System76 hardware.
+The source can be viewed [on GitHub](https://github.com/system76/tech-docs).

 ## Current Models